Families of Association Schemes on Triples from Two-Transitive Groups: Abstract

 Association schemes on triples (ASTs) are ternary analogues of classical association schemes.
-Analogous to Schurian association schemes, ASTs arise from the actions of two-transitive groups.
-In this paper, we obtain the sizes and third valencies of the ASTs obtained from the two-transitive permutation groups by determining the orbits of the groups' two-point stabilizers.
-Specifically, we obtain these parameters for the ASTs obtained from the actions of $S_n$ and $A_n$, $PGU(3,q)$, $PSU(3,q)$, and $Sp(2k,2)$, $Sz(2^{2k+1})$ and $Ree(3^{2k+1})$, some subgroups of $A\Gamma L(k,n)$, some subgroups of $P\Gamma L(k,n)$, and the sporadic two-transitive groups.
-Further, we obtain the intersection numbers for the ASTs obtained from these subgroups of $P\Gamma L(k,n)$ and $A \Gamma L(k,n)$, and the sporadic two-transitive groups.
-In particular, the ASTs from these projective and sporadic groups are commutative.
+Similar to how Schurian association schemes arise from transitive groups, ASTs arise from two-transitive groups.
+In this paper, we obtain the third valencies and the number of relations of the ASTs obtained from two-transitive permutation groups.
+Further, we obtain the intersection numbers for the ASTs obtained from $P\Gamma L(k,n)$, $PSL(2,n)$, $A \Gamma L(k,n)$, and the sporadic two-transitive groups.
+In particular, the ASTs from $P\Gamma L(k,n)$, $PSL(2,n)$, and the sporadic groups are commutative.

 \keywords{association scheme on triples, permutation group, ternary algebra, algebraic combinatorics \\ MSC Classification: 05E30, 20B20}